sveltejs/kit/documentation/docs/01-routing.md

 ### Endpoints

 Endpoints are modules written in `.js` (or `.ts`) files that export functions corresponding to HTTP methods.
-For example, our hypothetical blog page, `/blog/cool-article`, might request data from `/blog/cool-article.json`, which could be represented by a `src/routes/blog/[slug].json.js` endpoint:

 ```ts
 type Headers = Record<string, string>;